roguerammer999/bowlingstats/README.md

 # bowlingstats
 Development of a program to enter, save, and analyze bowling games.

-This is a small program currently in development, to serve two purposes.
-The first purpose is to give me a tool to check the progress of bowling (i.e. ten pin bowling), one of my hobbies.
-I used to do that on a word processor, and more recently, I have been using spreadsheets.
-The second purpose is for practicing programming, which I am trying to learn.
+This is a small program currently in development.
+Its first purpose is to give me a tool to check the progress of bowling (i.e. ten pin bowling), one of my hobbies.
+Hopefully it is more efficient than a word processor or spreadsheet.
+Its other purpose is for practicing programming, which I am trying to learn.
 My main language at this time is Java, but I am concomitantly learning C#.

-Current features (1-23-17):
+Current features (2-17-17):
-Right now, all it does is take a game, as entered in a string, and separate it into frames (denoting strikes and spares), as well as calculate the score for each frame.
-It then outputs the scores in roughly a bowling score format to console output and a simple Swing GUI output.
-The program has seven games hard-coded into it, rather than reading from a file as I intend to make it.
+It takes a game, entered as a string of ball data (e.g. 7 pins, 3 pins), and separates it into useful game data (strikes/spares, frames, scores).
+Then a game can be selected, and its game data will be displayed.

 Short-term upcoming changes:
--Refining the GUI.
-Currently, it is more or less a spreadsheet with no separator lines.
 -Logging of date information.
 -The ability to load past games from and save new games into a file.
 -Notating splits.